codeforamerica/beyondtransparency/chapters/chapter06.md

 once we become open-by-default cities: open for business, open for engagement, and open for innovation.

-### Author’s Note
+### Author’s Note {.western}

-After writing, some positive progress has been made in Oakland.
+*After writing, some positive progress has been made in Oakland.
 At the request of council member Schaaf, we are beginning crowdsourcing of new legislation for an official Open Data Policy in the city of Oakland.
 We’ve combined what we see as the strongest and most relevant